 3 – Water tubes and life vests are free to use.

 The tubes for the wave pool, lazy rivers, slides, etc. are provided free for guests to use.
 There are even tubes with bottoms in them for smaller children so that they won’t fall through.
-The life vests are also free to use, you just have to leave a driver’s license or credit card as a deposit, and then you get it back when turning the life vest back in.
+The life vests are also free to use.
+You’ll find them on racks throughout the parks.

 2 – There are PhotoPass opportunities.